 Cloudflare Argo is another revolutionary product by the Cloudflare team.
 The Argo Smart Routing works between the origin server and Cloudflare CDN edge whereas the Argo Smarter Tiered Cache works between the users and the Cloudflare CDN.
 Once you enable Cloudflare Argo, the systems will use artificial intelligence (AI) to find the fastest route to reach the origin server by a Cloudflare CDN edge.

-Normally all requests on the internet follow a specific route to go from Point A to Point B determined by all the router and switched that creates the internet.
-But as all request on the same path follows the exact same route, often there are congestions in certain pockets of the internet.
-Argo Smart Routing uses AI to determine the fastest and encrypted path to reach the origin server.
+Normally all requests on the internet follow a specific route to go from Point A to Point B determined by all the routers and switches that create the internet.
+But as all request on the same path follows the exact same route, often there is congestion in certain pockets of the internet.
+Argo Smart Routing uses AI to determine the fastest and most encrypted path to reach the origin server.
 Imagine it as Google Maps for your Cloudflare CDN edges to send requests to the origin server.
 By doing this the latency between Cloudflare CDN edges and the origin servers gets reduced a lot.
 There is a great blog post by the Cloudflare team going in-depth about Argo, if you are interested, you much check it out.

-Though both the option is very promising but one of the important things to note here is that both Cloudflare Worker & KV and Agro costs separately.
-In fact, for a small to medium site Argo can cost a lot of money as it will charge you based on your bandwidth (both cached + uncashed).
+Though both options are very promising one of the important things to note here is that both Cloudflare Worker & KV and Agro costs separately.
+In fact, for a small to medium size site, Argo can cost a lot of money as it will charge you based on your bandwidth (both cached + uncashed).
 On the other hand Worker & KV might cost a bit less (it also has a generous free tier) but the complexity of deployment and cost for KV read/writes can easily increase as your site grows.

 I've personally sent a feature request to the Cloudflare Cache team to introduce auto cache replication across the whole CDN network just by turning on a button inside the Cloudflare dashboard, something similar to BunnyCDN Origin Shield and Perma-Cache.
 But I am not sure if they will ever do it.
 In fact, if you just look at the CDN aspect it does feel like BunnyCDN has many groundbreaking features which are seriously missing in Cloudflare CDN.
 I do understand that Cloudflare cannot provide these features to the Free accounts and I am not asking them to do that.
 But when seeing paid Cloudflare accounts lacking these amazing features provided by the competitors, it really feels sad. 😔

-On top of that if you have a paid Cloudflare account, just with the Pro plan of 20$/mo you get on the fly image optimization with next-gen image format support, Web Application Firewall (WAF), privacy focus user analytics, cache analytics and so much more.
-So, when you look at Cloudflare as a whole, I think there cannot be any better choice than Cloudflare.
+On top of that if you have a paid Cloudflare account, just with the Pro plan of 20$/mo you get on-the-fly image optimization with next-gen image format support, Web Application Firewall (WAF), privacy focus user analytics, cache analytics and so much more.
+So, when you look at Cloudflare as a whole, I think there cannot be an any better choice than Cloudflare.

 But if you focus on just the CDN part of their offering and unless you have a very high traffic website where users from across the world are accessing all of your cached content all the time or you are looking for a CDN feature that is not offered by Cloudflare without any extra special cost or maybe you are just frustrated with Cloudflare's Anycast network model and depending on the ISP to serve your cached data from your nearest CDN edge; BunnyCDN will be your best choice as they are soon going to introduce their own Unicast DNS system which works flawlessly with BunnyCDN and giving you the peace of mind that the cached content will always be served from the user's nearest CDN edge no matter what ISP they use.